jaegertracing/documentation/content/docs/next-release/spm.md

 Note:
 - Custom [latency buckets][spanmetrics-config-latency] or [dimensions][spanmetrics-config-dimensions]
-  configured in the spanmetrics processor will alter the calculation above.
+  configured in the spanmetrics connector will alter the calculation above.
 - Querying custom dimensions are not supported by SPM and will be aggregated over.

 ## Configuration